Jessie J discography

-English singer Jessie J has released five studio albums, one extended play (which was also her first live album), nineteen singles (including four as a featured artist), twenty-one music videos, and five promotional singles.
+English singer Jessie J has released five studio albums, one extended play (which was also her first live album), thirty two singles (including four as a featured artist), twenty-nine music videos, and six promotional singles.
+According to Recording Industry Association of America, J has sold 15 million digital singles and 1 million albums in the United States.

 Jessie J released her debut single, "Do It like a Dude", in the United Kingdom in November 2010, where it peaked at number two on the UK Singles Chart.
 It also reached number eight in New Zealand.
 Her follow-up single, "Price Tag", which featured B.o.B, was released in late January 2011, spending two weeks at number-one in the UK; selling over a million copies as of January 2012.
 The single also reached number 23 on the Billboard Hot 100 in the United States and peaked at number-one in France, Ireland, New Zealand, while reaching the top three in Australia, Germany and the Netherlands.
 Her debut album, Who You Are, was released in February 2011 and reached number two on the UK Albums Chart.
 It also reached the top 10 in Australia, Canada, Ireland and New Zealand, and number 11 in the US.
 The album's third single, "Nobody's Perfect", peaked at number nine in the UK, while its fourth single, "Who's Laughing Now", peaked at 16.
 The fifth single from the album, "Who You Are", earned Jessie a fourth top-ten hit in December 2011, when it peaked at number eight.
 A non-album single, "Domino", was released in some territories, peaking at number three in New Zealand, number five in Australia and became her first top ten single on the US Billboard Hot 100; peaking at number six.
 The track was later included on the repackaged edition of Who You Are in the UK and was released as the sixth single and became her second number-one single in the UK in January 2012.
 A seventh single, "Laserlight" taken from the platinum edition of the album it was released in May 2012; reaching the top 10 in the UK and Ireland.
 As a result of this, Cornish became the first British female to have six top-ten singles from the same album.